cbourke/ComputerScienceII/documents/syllabus.md

 lectures and may not attend lectures in person.

-* Section 700 - This **Online** section is the same course as section 150 but is a purlely online section.
+* Section 700 - This **Online** section is the same course as section 150 but is a purely online section.
 Students must attend remotely for all lectures and labs.

 ### Labs